BodinoMing/ielts/speaking.md

 **one**  I remember playing in the sand and building sandcastles with my siblings.
 It was a lot of fun and we spent the whole day there.

-**two**Another thing I remember from that trip is going on a boat ride with my family.
-We saw dolphins jumping out of the water and it was really exciting.
+**two**Another thing that stands out from that memory is going on a boat ride with my family.
+We saw fish jumping out of the water and It was a very peaceful and happy moment for me.

+ It took me about six months to save enough money to buy the laptop.
+I set aside a portion of my salary each month and also cut back on some of my expenses in order to save more.

+It took me about six months to save enough money to buy the laptop.
+I set aside a portion of my salary each month and also cut back on some of my expenses in order to save more.